Toward a new theory of the fractional quantum Hall effect: Data files

-The directory \textsf{Supplementary Materials} supplied together with the paper contains seven subdirectories \textsf{Nx}, where \textsf{x} denotes the number of particles $N=2,\dots,8$.
-Each subdirectory has five files (except the subdirectory \textsf{N8} that has four files).
+The .dat files containing numerical data on the many-body states and expansion coefficients for different number of particles $N$ can be found in Ref. \cite{datafiles}.
+In this reference there are seven directories named \textsf{Nx}, where \textsf{x} denotes the number of particles $N=2,\dots,8$.
+Each directory has five files (except the directory \textsf{N8} that has four files).
 These files contain the following information:

 \begin{enumerate} \item The file \textsf{Nmbs.Nx.Ltotyy.dat} contains a single number, which is the number of many-body states $N_{mbs}$ for given $N$ and ${\cal L}=3N(N-1)/2$. \textsf{yy} is a two-digit number corresponding to ${\cal L}$.
 Example: the file \textsf{Nmbs.N7.Ltot63.dat} contains the number $N_{mbs}=8033$. \item The file \textsf{MBstates.Nx.Ltotyy.dat} contains $N_{mbs}$ many-body states $|s\rangle$.
-Example: the file \textsf{MBstates.N7.Ltot63.dat} has 8033 lines containing the many-body states running from the state number 1, $|0,1,2,3,4,5,48\rangle$, up to the state number 8033, $|6,7,8,9,10,11,12\rangle$. \item The file \textsf{LaughlinCs.Nx.Ltotyy.dat} contains the integer numbers $C_s^{\rm RL}$ obtained using the binomial expansion of the polynomial factors in the Laughlin function (\ref{LaughlinWFm3}), see Section \ref{sec:LaughExpansion}.
-Example: the first and the last lines in the file \textsf{LaughlinCs.N7.Ltot63.dat} contain the numbers $C_{|0,1,2,3,4,5,48\rangle}=0$ and $C_{|6,7,8,9,10,11,12\rangle}=135135$. \item The file \textsf{LaughlinAs.Nx.Ltotyy.dat} contains the real expansion coefficients $A_s^{\rm RL}$, Eq. (\ref{AsviaDs}), of the Laughlin function over the basis many-body states, see Section \ref{sec:LaughExpansion}. \item The file \textsf{GrStateAs.Nx.Ltotyy.dat} contains the real expansion coefficients $A_s^{\rm GS}$ of the ground state function over the basis many-body states, i.e. the eigenvector of the Hamiltonian corresponding to the lowest energy eigenvalue.
+Example: the file \textsf{MBstates.N7.Ltot63.dat} has 8033 lines containing the many-body states running from the state number 1, $|0,1,2,3,4,5,48\rangle$, up to the state number 8033, $|6,7,8,9,10,11,12\rangle$. \item The file \textsf{LaughlinCs.Nx.Ltotyy.dat} contains the integer numbers $C_s^{\rm LS}$ obtained using the binomial expansion of the polynomial factors in the Laughlin function (\ref{LaughlinWF}) with $m=3$, see Section \ref{sec:LaughExpansion}.
+Example: the first and the last lines in the file \textsf{LaughlinCs.N7.Ltot63.dat} contain the numbers $C_{|0,1,2,3,4,5,48\rangle}=0$ and $C_{|6,7,8,9,10,11,12\rangle}=135135$. \item The file \textsf{LaughlinAs.Nx.Ltotyy.dat} contains the real expansion coefficients $A_s^{\rm LS}$, Eq. (\ref{AsviaDs}), of the Laughlin function over the basis many-body states, see Section \ref{sec:LaughExpansion}. \item The file \textsf{GrStateAs.Nx.Ltotyy.dat} contains the real expansion coefficients $A_s^{\rm GS}$ of the true ground state function over the basis many-body states, i.e. the eigenvector of the Hamiltonian corresponding to the lowest energy eigenvalue.
 The subdirectory \textsf{N8} does not contain this file. \end{enumerate}